Open Source · Apache 2.0

 What It Does

-Every time an AI coding agent runs in your project, it caches files, logs conversations, and stores paste buffers locally.
-If any of those files contain API keys, tokens, or credentials, those secrets now live in plaintext across multiple directories on your machine — outside your project, outside version control, outside your threat model.
+Every session an AI coding agent runs, it caches files, logs conversations, and stores paste buffers locally.
+Any of those files that contain API keys or credentials now have those secrets sitting in plaintext directories on your machine, outside your project, outside version control, outside any scanner that runs on your repo.

-Sweep scans these config directories using gitleaks, detects leaked secrets, and gives you three options:
+Sweep scans these directories using gitleaks and gives you three options:

 Report